 Essential Minerals for Strong Hair

-Your hair’s health depends on key nutrients, including important minerals.
-Zinc and iron help keep hair follicles strong and improve blood flow.
-This makes hair less likely to break or fall out.
+Your hair health relies on nutrients, including minerals.
+Zinc and iron are essential for keeping hair follicles strong and improving blood flow, which makes hair less likely to break or fall out.

 Zinc: Strengthening Hair Follicles

 Zinc fixes damaged hair follicles and helps them grow back faster.
-Without enough zinc, hair becomes weak and grows slower.
+Without enough zinc, hair becomes weak and grows more slowly.
 Here are some zinc-rich foods to eat:

 - Oysters (top source)